Lords of Middle-earth, Volume I: Reception

 In Issue 79 of Space Gamer/Fantasy Gamer, J. Michael Caparula noted "This format and amount of information here is terrific, but I'm anxious to see it applied to more down to earth types.
 I'd rather see my players encounter Faramir or Fatty Bolger than the likes of Ungoliant.".

 In Issue 7 of Adventurer, Ste Dillon found the sheer number of elves described "rather daunting, as to use as chance occurrences or even as active non-player characters, there are too many to be employed with any effect in most campaigns."
 Dillon would have preferred fewer elves but some scenarios involving some of the major Elven personalities.
 Dillon concluded by calling this "a must for Middle Earth fanatics, but most of it is of no great use to GMs other than as a compendium of background detail, most of which can be gleaned from Tolkien's own writings ... this one is rather superfluous."

 In Issue 127 of Dragon, Ken Rolston questioned the usefulness of this book, saying, "This is a lot of information on many high-level PCs, few (if any) of which will ever interact with any character in a typical MERP campaign.
 What are you supposed to do with this stuff?"
 Rolston concluded, "the interest of the character descriptions is probably proportional to your enthusiasm for Tolkien scholarship.
 If you're a big fan, you'll love it.
 If you're a moderate fan, check out the bios of Gandalf, Saruman, Tom Bombadil, the Balrog, Sauron, Galadriel, etc., and leave the rest alone."

+In Issue 5 of Gateways, Dan Quartermain commented "Extensive backgrounds are provided along with a definition of the character's abilities and powers, so that a GM may indeed play out the Saga of the One Ring should he wish to."
+Quartermain concluded, "This is the book to get if that is your campaign goal.
+It would also be a good resource book for guest appearances by famous (or infamous) Tolkien characters."